artidek/42_push_swap/README.md

 ## Subject Overview

-The **Push Swap** project consists of two programs:

-1. **checker**: Validates a sequence of stack operations to determine if they result in a sorted stack.
-2. **push_swap**: Generates the optimal sequence of operations to sort a stack of integers, minimizing the operation count.
+**push_swap**: Generates the optimal sequence of operations to sort a stack of integers, minimizing the operation count.

 ### Key Features